-Some of these vulnerabilities also give attackers the potential to intercept data being sent online from the device, the report said.
+The report said some of these vulnerabilities also give attackers the potential to intercept data being sent online from the device.

-The most common protocol for transmitting data from wearable devices and sensors is the MQTT protocol.
+The MQTT protocol is the most common protocol for transmitting data from wearable devices and sensors.
 It is easy, convenient, and is found not only in wearable devices but also in almost any smart gadget.

-But, the authentication is completely optional and rarely includes encryption.
+But, authentication is completely optional and rarely includes encryption.

 This makes MQTT highly susceptible to man-in-the-middle attacks (when attackers can place themselves between “two parties” while they communicate), meaning any data transferred over the internet could potentially be stolen.

-Since 2014, 90 vulnerabilities in MQTT have been discovered, including critical ones, many of which remain unpatched, the report revealed.
+Since 2014, the report revealed that 90 vulnerabilities in MQTT have been discovered, including critical ones, many of which remain unpatched.

 “The pandemic has led to a sharp growth in the telehealth market, and this doesn’t just involve communicating with your doctor via video software,” said Maria Namestnikova, Head of the Russian Global Research and Analysis Team (GReAT) at Kaspersky, in a statement.